aliceborges/BingeFlix/README.md

 <p align="center">
   <img src="https://i.imgur.com/4okIOeH.jpg"/>
 </p>
 When a user clicks on one of the slides in a carousel, a larger block of information appears below that carousel.
-Though at first it seemed easier for each slide to have its own expanding block, I quickly realized that attaching the expanding block to each slide, in addition to being less performant, compromised the expanding hover effect of each individual slide.
+Though at first it seemed easier for each slide to have its own expanding block, I quickly realized that attaching the expanding block to each slide, in addition to being slightly less performant, compromised the expanding hover effect of each individual slide.
 For those reasons, I determined that placing a single expanding block below each carousel was the best way to solve these issues and display the necessary information.
 Each time a slide is clicked, the expanding block is populated with the information for that slide.

 ### Streaming Videos